 Table of Contents

-From Losing Control over Life to Radiating Happiness Again
+From Losing Control to Radiating Happiness Again

 They sat opposite me and didn’t just look dejected, they looked like the world had caved in on them and was likely to stop their heart with the effort of living.
 Everything felt wrong and seemed wrong.
 How could they move on from that?